 The way Grayl bottles work is you fill up the outer cup, push down the inner cup with a filter, and then drink what’s in the middle.
 This water bottle with filter works like a dream with tap water, in theory just fine with water from a stream, getting you filtered water in just 15 seconds.
 There’s now a larger version that takes longer but has a higher capacity.

 My experience has been good, but not always great.
 I’ve used a Grayl bottle in several countries and been relatively happy with it.
 I say “relatively” because the filter seems to get clogged up rather quickly if the water is not super clear and when that happens, you need to have the strength of a weightlifter to push the inner section down and get to your water.
 I ran into this multiple times in rivers where the water was reasonably clear, but there was a fair bit of silt in it.
 I managed to rinse mine out when back at a safe water source, but eventually you’re looking at a $25 replacement filter each time.

-If you will mostly be purifying tap water or clear stream water though, as you would with a UV wand, a Grayl will do you just fine and will potentially offer more protection because of the filtration.
+If you will mostly be purifying tap water or clear stream water though, as you would with a UV wand, a Grayl Geopress will do you just fine and will potentially offer more protection because of the filtration.
 I used one for a week in Peru and had no issues.
-Their bottles come in multiple colors and retail for $60 at REI, so it’s a good investment.
-Get the larger one if you’re a heavy water chugger though: the original only holds 10.9 ounces.
+Their bottles come in multiple colors and retail for $70 to $90 at REI, so it’s a good investment.
+Get the larger Geopress one if you’re a heavy water chugger or will be really active though: the original only holds 10.9 ounces.

 Other Water Filters for Travelers